 Batch sanding in a cardboard box

 I ruined my neighbor's quiet Sunday afternoon but for no more than an hour.
 Still I stopped at 6 boards.
 I washed them in soapy water, and was waiting for them to dry.
-I normally apply mineral oil but I decided to notch things up and make a home made mineral oil beeswax mix which I explain in another post.
-Covid times forcing me to learn a few new tricks.
+I normally apply mineral oil but I decided to notch things up and

 I'm doing a 3 day application to seal these good enough for Covid times.